Battle of the Yellow Sea: Charge of Retvizan

 Prince Pavel Ukhtomsky of the battleship Peresvet soon realized that the flagship was out of action, and attempted to gain control of the Russian squadron.
 But a Japanese shell, falling wide, cut the foremast of Peresvet, preventing the signal flags from being hoisted as usual; they had to be hoisted along the bridge instead.
 Being thus almost hidden from view, the signal apparently was only seen on Sevastopol; no other Russian capital ships followed Ukhtomsky's lead.

 At the same time Captain Eduard Schensnovich commanding Retvizan, immediately turned his battleship towards Tōgō's battleline, charging directly into it with all weapons firing, despite being down by the bow from battle damage.
 Tōgō's battleline shifted their fire onto Retvizan as the range dropped to less than three miles.
 There were so many shell splashes surrounding the charging battleship, that Japanese gunners were unable to adjust their fire.
 However, as Tōgō's battleships were running low on 305 mm shells, and many of his main guns were out of action, he decided to play it safe, and with the Russian squadron scattered, he turned the fight over to his cruisers and destroyers.

 As Tōgō's ships began their turn, they fired a final salvo, hitting the enemy battleship with several shells, one of which seriously wounded Captain Schensnovich in the stomach.
 Retvizan laid smoke and also began to turn away, but the battleship had effectively ended the duel between the opposing pre-dreadnoughts, and had saved the flagship from destruction.
 There was little choice but to give up the attempt to reach Vladivostok and to return to Port Arthur.
 Even this proved impossible to coordinate, and many ships wandered off on their own.

 Two hours later, the bulk of the Russian fleet returned to the relative safety of Port Arthur.
 Five battleships, a cruiser and ten destroyers made it back.
 The damaged Tsesarevich and three escorting destroyers sailed to Kiaochou, where they were interned by German authorities.
 The cruiser Askold and another destroyer sailed to Shanghai and were likewise interned by Chinese authorities.
 The cruiser Diana escaped to Saigon, where it was interned by the French.
 Only the small cruiser Novik sailed east around the Japanese home islands to try to reach Vladivostok.
-However, on 20 August pursuing Japanese cruisers forced the ship aground at Sakhalin, where it was destroyed by the crew after engaging the Japanese at the Battle of Korsakov.
+On 20 August, Japanese cruisers forced the ship aground at Sakhalin, where it was destroyed by the crew after engaging the Japanese at the Battle of Korsakov.